 If someone such as your partner, a relative or friend spends time looking after you, they may be entitled to Carer's Allowance, or an increase in other benefits such as Pension Credit, or both.
 You can be a carer even if you're blind or partially sighted.
 To qualify for these benefits, the carer must meet certain criteria, including caring for someone for at least 35 hours each week.
-The care must be provided for someone who gets Attendance Allowance, the daily living component of PIP, or the middle or highest rate of the DLA care component.
+The care must be provided for someone who gets Attendance Allowance, the daily living component of PIP, the daily living component of ADP, the middle or highest rate of the DLA care component, the middle or highest rate of the care component of Child Disability Payment (Scotland).
 Call the Carer's Allowance Unit on 0800 731 0297 or Textphone 0800 731 0317.